marklin2234/texteditor/README.md

 # Text Editor

-This text editor is created using FTLK GC++ UI toolkit.
+This text editor is created using FLTK GC++ UI toolkit.
 We want our text editor to achieve the following functions:

 1. Provide a menubar/menus for all functions.
 2. Edit a single text file, possibly with multiple views.